patrickingle/suggested-stock-picker/README.md

 A PHP script that polls Yahoo!
 Finance of all NYSE listed securities searching for equities which meet a criteria of stock dividends, minimal stock dividend return and maximum stock price

+A Node-Electron Desktop application has been released for standalone operation.
+Navigate to the Releases section of this repository.

 # Updating equity CSV files

 Occasinally, the equity company files will need to be updated.